weipin/hello-async-rust/src/basic/future/scenarios.md

 # Scenarios

 Futures, while they can represent any type of values, are often used in specific scenarios.

 One of the scenarios is I/O operation, such as reading from the Internet, or writing to a local file system, etc.

-Diagram: A function `foo` which obtains data through the BSD socket interface `read` in nonblocking mode.
+Diagram: Function `foo` obtains data through the BSD socket interface `read` in nonblocking mode.
 ```d2
 grid-rows: 1
 horizontal-gap: 140